 Situational Leadership: Why One Management Style Never Works

-Hersey and Blanchard's 1969 model proposes that effective leadership requires matching management style to follower readiness.
-The most common failure: high-performing ICs who become managers default to Delegating with all reports regardless of their readiness level.
+Hersey and Blanchard's model matches management style to follower readiness.
+The common failure: new managers default to delegating with every report.

 Quick Answer